 - 8.1 Any employee covered by Subsections 6.2, 7.1, or 7.2 shall report in writing to the chief administrative officer of the component institution, or to such other person as may be designated by the chief administrative officer, the name of any business entity as referred to therein in which the person has an interest or for which the person serves as a director, officer or employee and shall be responsible for submitting a revised written report upon any change in the interest or position held by such person in such business entity.
 These reports shall be accumulated in the office of the chief administrative officer or designee and then forwarded to the appropriate Executive Vice Chancellor or Vice Chancellor by September 1 of each year so that the Chancellor may file a report with the Board.
-Information in the report shall be included in the annual report required by Section 51.912(c), Texas Education Code. - Sec.
+Information in the report shall be included in the annual report [at its October meeting.
+After the report has been approved by the Board, the Chancellor shall prepare the report to the Governor and the Legislature] required by Section 51.912(c), Texas Education Code. - Sec.
 9. Approval of and Execution of Legal Documents Relating to Rights in Intellectual Property. - 9.1 Agreements that grant an interest in Board intellectual property may be executed and delivered in accordance with the provisions of the Regents' Rules and Regulations, Part Two, Chapter XI, following any required review by the Office of General Counsel.
+[Sponsored]